 How often should I burn incense?

 I highly recommend for you to use incense once in a while, like once a week!
-Don’t use it on a daily basis.
-If you want to be persistent while enjoying the aromatherapy benefits of these scents, you can rely on different sources like pure natural organic essential oils with an essential oil diffuser!
+Don’t use it daily.
+Suppose you want to be persistent while enjoying the aromatherapy benefits of these scents.
+In that case, you can rely on different sources like pure natural organic essential oils with an essential oil diffuser!
 The properties of each herb are the same in both formats.

 How long should you use incense?